loganhartford/portfolio-site/_mechatronicsprojects/(2) A PCB Christmas.md

 ##### Playing Songs
 * The pitch of the buzzer is determined by the frequency of the PWM signal being sent to the gate of the MOSFET.
-* The PWM frequency can be controlled by changing the Prescaler and period of TMR2.
+* The PWM frequency can be controlled by changing the pre-scaler and period of TMR2.
-  * The Prescaler is essentially how fast this timer runs relative to the system clock, and the period is the number cycles before the timer rolls over and changes the state of the PWM signal.
+  * The pre-scaler is essentially how fast this timer runs relative to the system clock, and the period is the number cycles before the timer rolls over and changes the state of the PWM signal.
-* Each Prescaler value is only suitable to produce a particular octave range of notes.
+* Each pre-scaler value is only suitable to produce a particular octave range of notes.

 ```c++
 void TMR1_ISR_(void)